 The appointment process: Candidates should submit by email a completed application form, a CV per applicant, two letters of reference per applicant and confirmation from the host hospital(s)/institution(s) where you intend to work.
-Any applications submitted past the deadline will not be considered.
+Any applications submitted past the deadline on 1 March 2019 will not be considered.

 Applications will be sent for assessment to the International Committee.
 Applicants will be informed of the outcome of their application starting in May 2019.